ubccpsc/classy/docs/developer/customization.md

 ### Implementing Docker-compose.override.yml Changes

-- [ ] Do not overrride the .env file location in the `docker-compose.override.yml` file, as it will break the default Classy build.
+- [ ] Do not override the .env file location in the `docker-compose.override.yml` file, as it will break the default Classy build.
 - [ ] Do not override the default services unless you know exactly what you are doing.
 Classy relies on the default configuration.
 - [ ] If adding services that require new .env variables, add them to the server via SSH (or ask tech-staff to do it).
 - [ ] Ensure that Docker-compose can build and run the Classy project locally.